Barnard 56 Connections

 mistake twice.
 Je ne regrette rien.

-is about my limit.
+limit.
 Thats enough for many hours of pure bliss.

 Alice still lives in her Federal-style home near Olmsted